-Fernandina Plaza Historic State Park is located in Nassau County (see Vicinity Map).
+Fernandina Plaza Historic State Park is located in Nassau County.
 Nestled in the distinctly urban setting of old Fernandina Beach, the park is accessed via Estrada Street.
 Although the smallest unit in the Florida state park system, the park is admired for its Spanish era history and vistas of the Amelia River and associated marsh islands.
+The Atlantic Coast Region Map also reflects significant land and water resources existing near the park.